When you purchase through links on our site, we may earn an affiliate commission.

-Dermott Hayes shares 8 tips for honing your swim stroke for maximum gains with little effort on race-day
+Dermott Hayes shares 8 key tips for honing your swim stroke for maximum gains with minimal effort on race-day.

 Begin every length of the pool with a strong push from the wall to cover maximum distance.
 Position your arms out in front of your head, keeping them as long as possible, with fingers pointing forwards and placing your head in between your upper arms.
 Become as streamlined as possible and hold your position by engaging the strong core muscles.
 Breathe out as you push off the wall and allow your body to naturally rise to the water surface.